 In 1985, he played on the USA Walker Cup team before turning professional later that year.
 Love won his first PGA TOUR event in 1987 at the MCI Heritage Golf Classic at Harbour Town, South Carolina.
-He would go on to win this event four times during his career, the final time coming in 2003.
+He would go on to win this event four more times during his career, the final time coming in 2003.

 Love has been a consistent presence on the leader board throughout his career with 21 wins, including the 1997 PGA Championship and two victories at THE PLAYERS Championship in 1992 and 2003.
 He has placed in the Top 10 of the Official World Rankings for over 450 weeks in his career to date.

 His quality of play has earned him a place on six U.S. Ryder Cup teams and six Presidents Cup teams.
 In 2011, he was named captain of the 2012 U.S. Ryder Cup team and again captained the U.S. team in 2016.